Lares Trek Tours & Trips

 The traditional Lares route connects remote Andean communities of Wakawasi (3,850m) and Patacancha (3,800m).
 A 41km trek spans four days, immersing travelers in authentic mountain culture.
 Professional guides facilitate meaningful exchanges with indigenous villagers before Machu Picchu exploration.

-Duration 4 days Destinations Aguas Calientes, Machu Picchu, Cusco Age Range 16 to 100 year olds Operator Bamba Travel From
+Duration 4 days Destinations Aguas Calientes, Machu Picchu, Cusco Age Range Ages 16+ Operator Bamba Travel From

 Lares Trek and Short Inca Trail to Machu Picchu 5 days 4 nights